DWoodhouse/DistributedSystemMusicPlayer/README.txt

 domslittlewebsite.com/Disfigure-Blank.wav

-2. On the server (FileSelector.java) there is a two-dimensional array which is where the song name and filepath is stored
+2. On the server (FileSelector.java) there is a two-dimensional array which is where the song name and filepath is stored.
+Ensure the filepath is correct to where it is stored on your computer

 3. Run the server and client seperately at same time (I typically run them within IntelliJ)